 The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.

 5.2 Data protection officer

-The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.
+The data protection officer (DPO) is responsible for monitoring our compliance with data protection law and providing support and guidance as required.